zhanglydia/TeammaeT/README.md

 ## Recursive Abstraction

 When asked to return the boolean value of the statement "the maze is navigable, having a legal travel path from current position to existing treasure",
-the recursive abstraction can return the value of said statement an explorer with a new position.
+the recursive abstraction can return the value of said statement with an explorer in a new position.

 ## Base Case